tableau/webdataconnector/README.md

 * Submit a pull request to share any connectors you've created
 * Check out the Tableau Developer Portal at http://developers.tableau.com for WDC docs and forum

-Coming Soon
+Coming Soon!
 ---------------
 Want to see what's coming next for the WDC?
-In a future Tableau, we will be releasing version 2.0 of the web data connector API.
+In a future Tableau release, we will be releasing version 2.0 of the web data connector API.
 This content is currently in beta and you can learn more here! [http://tableau.github.io/webdataconnector](http://tableau.github.io/webdataconnector).

 Hosted WDC Simulator